bonthuindrakiranreddy/SQL-Projects/README.md

 - **Aggregate Insights:** Analyzed layoffs by company, country, and year.
 -  **Time-Series Analysis:** Identified monthly trends and calculated rolling totals.
 -  **Ranking:** Ranked companies by total layoffs within each year.

+## Visualization/Dashboard:
+The insights derived from the EDA are best visualized using external tool Power Bi.
+- Year-over-year layoff trends.
+- Top companies and countries by total layoffs.
+- Rolling totals to analyze cumulative impacts.

 ## SQL Techniques Used
 - Window functions (ROW_NUMBER(), DENSE_RANK)